Fear of Traveling Solo? Get Over It.

 Craig from Los Angeles, was supposed to come with his girlfriend – she had to cancel at the last minute.
 He told me, “I thought about canceling too, but at some point you have just got to live the life you want to live and not worry about anybody else.”
 Amen, brother.

 I traveled with the others, ate with them and socialized too.
 And much like Jean told me it would be, I was able to spend time getting to know new people, including the trip’s gourmet chef, Chip Roberts.
 Chip is a bear of a man, quiet and really down to earth.
-Learning about his culinary training, awards and the path that brought him to O.A.R.S. made his delicious meals so much more meaningful.
+Learning about his culinary training, awards and the path that brought him to this particular trip made his delicious meals so much more meaningful.

 But when it was time to wander into a stream, read a book, go to sleep, get up…I was on my own.
 Turns out I am pretty good company.